 For the full year 2024, there was a 31% increase in services and consulting revenues compared to 2023.
 The increase in the services portion of our revenues stems from the addition of new AI and subscription customers that were not present in for the full year in 2023, as well as increases in service contract revenue due to higher service contract prices.
 We also generated \$921,562 in services and consulting revenue from power consulting work, which was not present in 2023.
 The Company expects growth with new revenue from existing customers, including services revenue as the result of new maintenance contracts being established on installations coming on-line during 2025.
-The

-Company anticipates revenue growth from new and existing customers related to the subscription offering starting in 2025, giving access to RIP data and images to a much broader target market including Class 1 railroads, railcar owners and lessors, and short-line railroads.
-The Company also anticipates renewals of existing and backlog contracts and a shift to the next generation of technology systems which are currently being manufactured and expect to be completed during early 2025.
+The Company anticipates revenue growth from new and existing customers related to the subscription offering starting in 2025, giving access to RIP data and images to a much broader target market including Class 1 railroads, railcar owners and lessors, and short-line railroads.
+The Company also anticipates revenues of existing and backlog contracts which are currently being manufactured and expect to be completed during early 2025.
 The Company also expects new revenue growth in 2025 related to its 5% non-voting ownership equity interest in Sawgrass Parent, including revenue attributable to the AMA.